thoughtworks-jumpstart/jumpstart/01_programming_fundamentals/machine_setup/mac.md

 curl -L http://install.ohmyz.sh | sh
 ```

-Restart Terminal, and you should see a brand new and colorful command prompt.
+Now, restart Terminal, and you should see a new and more colorful command prompt.

 ## Verify installation for everything